speedyleion/speedyleion.github.io/_posts/2021-11-19-python-poetry-launcher.markdown

 -----------------

-As I mentioned before, most of the team members aren't python developers and I want this transition to be as seemless as possible for them.
+As I mentioned before, most of the team members aren't python developers and I want this transition to be as seamless as possible for them.
 In order to streamline this change I would like to avoid extra steps for the developers when they move to a newer version of the code base.
 This means I'm going to do something that is debatable, the script will be installing [poetry][poetry] if